AaronMarcusDev/Coly/readme.md

 ## Goals

 The idea is to create a stack-based language with modern features.

-I am trying to implement an interpreter first, compiler might come later on in development.
+I am trying to implement an interpreter first,

+a compiler might come later on in development.

 ## Todo
  - [x] basic Lexer